ipfs/specs/src/routing/kad-dht.md

 When using periodic refresh, DHT Servers SHOULD perform a Routing Table Refresh every `10` minutes.
-During this process, the server sends a ping request to all nodes it hasn't heard from recently (e.g in the last 5 minutes).
+During this process, the server sends a ping request to all nodes it hasn't heard from recently (e.g., in the last 5 minutes).
 Any peer that fails to respond MUST be removed from the Routing Table.

 After removing unresponsive peers, any buckets that are not full MUST be